 channels: - conda-forge - defaults dependencies: - python - numpy - pip - pip: - nbgitpuller - sphinx-gallery - pandas - matplotlib

-This configuration specifies a list of Python packages that should be installed in your environment.
-Our requirements.txt example on GitHub shows a typical requirements file.
+requirements.txt specifies a list of Python packages that should be installed in your environment.
+The

-For Binder, the requirements.txt file should list all Python libraries that your notebooks depend on, and they will be installed using:
+For Binder, a requirements file should list all Python libraries that your notebooks depend on, and they will be installed under the hood using:

 pip install -r requirements.txt